Feb 27, 2020

 - Deductible amount : A higher deductible lowers costs and a lower one increases costs.

 Why Are The Average Home Insurance in Ontario Increasing?

 The price of Ontario house policies is increasing as a result of many factors.
 Here is a look at a few of them :

-- Prevalence of insurance fraud : Insurance fraud hurts us all and it increases insurance costs.
+- Prevalence of insurance fraud : Fraud hurts us all and it increases costs for policyholders.

-- Weather related claims : Weather damage claims are on the rise, especially from overland flooding and water damage.
+- Weather : Weather damage claims are on the rise, especially from overland flooding and water related damages.
 They are a significant cost to insurers and this contributes to increasing home insurance costs.

 - Increased risk : Higher instances of crime, vandalism, break-ins, and more home insurance claims being filed.

 Tips To Lower Your Cost For Home Insurance In Ontario

 There are a variety of steps you can take to reduce your costs.
 Here are some effective ways to save :

 - Install a security alarm

 - Assess your coverage needs – Don’t over insure

-- Bundle home and car insurance with the same insurer
+- Save more when you bundle home and car insurance with the same insurer

 - Increase your deductible